List of United Kingdom MPs by seniority (2024–present)

-This is the list of United Kingdom MPs by seniority, 2024–present.
-The Members of Parliament (MPs), who were elected in the 2024 general election and during the 59th Parliament, are ranked by the beginning of their terms in office in the House of Commons.
+The Members of Parliament (MPs) who were elected in the 2024 general election and during the 59th Parliament are ranked in the list below by the beginning of their terms in office in the House of Commons.

 Criteria

 The seniority criteria used in this article are derived from how the Father of the House and Mother of the House are selected.
 They are not laid down in Standing Orders but arise from the customary practice of the House of Commons.
 The modern custom is that the Father and Mother of the House are the male and female MPs who have had the longest continuous service.
 If two or more members were first elected in the same General Election (or at by-elections held on the same day), then priority is given to the one who was sworn in first.
 The order of swearing in is recorded in the House of Commons Journal, the official record of proceedings.

-When a member has had broken service, their seniority, for the purpose of qualifying as the Father of the House, is based on the latest period of continuous service, not any earlier entry into the House.
+When a member has had broken service, their seniority (for the purpose of qualifying as the Father/Mother of the House) is based on the latest period of continuous service, not any earlier entry into the House.

 The Sinn Féin members, who abstain from taking their seats at Westminster, have never been sworn in.
 They are ranked (in this list) after all other members who have taken their seats.
 Between themselves, they are ranked by the first date of the election, for the current period of continuous service.
 If they are equal on that criterion, then they are ranked in alphabetical order by surname.